Communicating Employee Engagement Survey Results

 Employees participate in engagement surveys because they want their views and ideas to be heard.
 But if you don’t effectively communicate with them post-survey, the whole purpose of engagement is lost.
-And in fact, the whole process can backfire and create disengagement if employees are left feeling their opinions are being ignored.
+In fact, the whole process can backfire and create disengagement if employees are left feeling their opinions are being ignored.
 Communicating the results of your surveys is vital to the survey process and doing it right will help you close the loop and ensure your people feel valued.

 Here’s what to do after you measure: